 Our Privacy Statement is based on the following data protection principles:

-- The collecting of personal data shall only be performed for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes;
+The collection of personal data shall only be performed for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes;

-- The collecting of personal data shall be adequate, relevant and limited to what is necessary in relation to the purpose for which they are processed;
+The collection of personal data shall be adequate, relevant and limited to what is necessary in relation to the purpose for which they are processed;

-- Every reasonable step shall be taken to ensure that personal data that are inaccurate having regard to the purposes for which they are processed, are erased or rectified without delay;
+Every reasonable step shall be taken to ensure that personal data that is inaccurate having regard to the purposes for which it is processed, is erased or rectified without delay;

-- Personal data shall be kept in a form which permits identification for no longer than it is necessary for the purpose for which the personal data are processed;
+Personal data shall be kept in a form which permits identification for no longer than it is necessary for the purpose for which the personal data is processed;

-We primarily collect personal data such as names, dates of birth, addresses, e-mail addresses, telephone numbers, passports/ID’s and national identification numbers.
-We collect this personal data for the purpose of delivering our Eligibility Service, AirHelp Connect, Information Service and Justice as a Service in accordance with the Agreement.
+We primarily collect personal data such as names, dates of birth, addresses, e-mail addresses, telephone numbers, passports/IDs and national identification numbers.
+We collect this personal data for the purpose of delivering our Eligibility Service, Information Service and Justice as a Service in accordance with the Agreement.
 This is the core activity of AirHelp as a business.

-Furthermore, we collect personal data for other purposes such as statistics, administration and communication, IT and security administration, physical security, authentication and authorization systems, support systems, collaboration of internal projects and organizational teams and activities.
+Furthermore, we collect personal data for other purposes such as statistics, administration and communication, IT and security administration, physical security, authentication and authorisation systems, support systems, collaboration of internal projects and organisational teams and activities.

 We purchase flight data from third parties, e.g. information on delayed or cancelled flights within a given time etc. This information is non-personal data, which we combine with personal data.
 This Eligibility Service is only used to inform about the likelihood of having an eligible Claim.
 We will provide our Justice as a Service for eligible Claims on request.

 We will use personal data for the purpose it is collected, and keep the data for no longer than necessary for that purpose.
 We may retain your information for as long as your account is active or as needed to provide services, comply with our legal obligations or any of the purposes listed above.
-Access to personal data is strictly limited to personnel of AirHelp and it’s controlled subsidiaries and affiliates who have appropriate authorization and a clear business need for the data.
+Access to personal data is strictly limited to personnel of AirHelp and its controlled subsidiaries and affiliates who have the appropriate authorisation under a corporate binding agreement with AirHelp, and a clear business need for the data.

 We will only transfer the personal data to third parties under the conditions as listed below:

-- if it is required for the establishment or protection of legal claims or in defense of court actions;
+if it is required for the establishment or protection of legal claims or in defence of court actions;

 Service providers will only be permitted to obtain the personal data that they need to deliver their service.
 We will not disclose personal data to third parties for the purpose of allowing them to market their products or services to you.
-If you do not want us to share personal data with these companies, please contact the Data Protection Officer (“DPO”), Lise Roulund, e-mail: [email protected]help.com
+If you do not want us to share personal data with these companies, please contact the Data Protection Officer (“DPO”) e-mail: [email protected]

 The security of your personal data is important to us.
-We will process personal data securely, apply and maintain appropriate and generally accepted standards of technical and organizational measures to protect personal data against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access, in particular where the processing involves the transmission of data over a network, and against all other unlawful forms of processing.
-Questions about the security of personal data, can be directed to the DPO, Lise Roulund, e-mail: [email protected]
+We will process personal data securely, apply and maintain appropriate and generally accepted standards of technical and organisational measures to protect personal data against accidental or unlawful destruction or accidental loss, alteration, unauthorised disclosure or access, in particular where the processing involves the transmission of data over a network, and against all other unlawful forms of processing.
+Questions about the security of personal data, can be directed to the DPO e-mail: [email protected]

 Upon consent we are allowed to send marketing e-mails.
 This specific form of consent must be freely given, specific informed and unambiguous.
 These requirements are fulfilled when you opt-in to receive marketing e-mails (actively agreed).